 We believe that in today's society, children grow into strong critical and creative thinkers when they have the opportunity to learn alongside others with diverse backgrounds and perspectives.
-Children can only reach this potential by learning to manage themselves while thoughtfully and productively working with others across differences to better understand the broader world.
-We see every day the challenges our communities face in how people work across real or perceived difference.
-CWC 3 represents the diverse makeup of the communities we serve, and we are proud to be part of the first national school network in the country that focuses on educating economically and racially diverse students.
+Students can only reach this potential by learning to manage themselves while thoughtfully and productively working with others across differences to better understand the broader world.
+We see every day the challenges our communities face in how people work across real or perceived differences.
+CWC 4 will represent the diverse makeup of the communities we serve, and we are proud to be part of the first national school network in the country that focuses on educating economically and racially diverse students.

+We also believe that while our world and communities have changed, many of our schools have not.
 Both our instructional approach and our school composition address the needs of the 21st century and beyond.
-CWC 3 is proud to be part of the World Charter Schools - Los Angeles ("CWC Los Angeles" or "CWC LA") region, which also operates Citizens of the World Hollywood and Citizens of the World 2.